 In the north of the Caribbean's Lesser Antilles chain lies St. Maarten / Sint Martin, a small territory shared by two cultures, two countries, and thousands of tourists each year.
-The European capital of the Caribbean, delightfully Dutch and fantastically French, this tiny island of just 36 sq. miles is the smallest country shared by two nations.
+As the European capital of the Caribbean, with both Dutch and French heritage, this tiny island of just 36 sq. miles is the smallest country shared by two nations.

-Excellent winds and blue water seas make for superb sailing and exhilarating open water sailing.
-Enjoy a relaxing vacation aboard our crewed yacht and discover dozens of sparkling, secluded beaches, while toasting the sunset in one memorable anchorage after another.
-Aboard our charter you'll visit the beautiful island of St. Barts, an island of high fashion and haute cuisine.
+Excellent winds and blue water seas make for superb sailing and an exhilarating open water experience.
+Enjoy a relaxing vacation aboard our crewed yacht and discover dozens of sparkling, secluded beaches - all while toasting the sunset in one memorable anchorage after another.
+Aboard our charter, you'll visit the beautiful island of St. Barts, known for high fashion and haute cuisine.
 For a complete change of pace, we'll sail to Anguilla and give you a chance to experience the Caribbean at its unspoiled best.

 This pristine island, with its charming villages and stretches of powdery white beach, has a great selection of excellent restaurants.
 You'll also explore the deserted islands of Prickly Pear Cays, with their dazzling beaches and incomparable snorkeling.
 St. Maarten is the perfect place for your next sailing vacation.